 Improving smallholder farmer livelihoods by strengthening cooperatives in the coffee, cocoa and honey sectors.

 Agricultural enterprises, with proper support and access to finance, can improve the lives of millions of vulnerable rural families.
-In Central America and Mexico, agricultural cooperatives play a critical role in linking farmers to global markets, providing them with agronomic trainings and ensuring stable incomes.
-One of the main challenges that these enterprises face – and the reason why so many fail to become engines of prosperity – is their lack of access to credit.
+In Central America and Mexico, agricultural cooperatives play a critical role in linking farmers to global markets, providing them with agronomic training and ensuring stable incomes.
+However, limited access to critical assets, as well as under-developed financial and accounting expertise, makes small farmers vulnerable to external threats such as volatile commodity markets and climate change.

-In partnership with the Trafigura Foundation, Root Capital intervenes by extending essential financial and agronomic training to 12 agricultural cooperatives in Guatemala, Honduras, Mexico and Nicaragua, with the aim of boosting their resilience and credit-readiness.
-The programme targets small, farmer-led cooperatives in the coffee, honey and cocoa sectors serving an average of 200 farmers each.
+In partnership with the Trafigura Foundation, Root Capital intervened by extending essential financial and agronomic training to 12 agricultural cooperatives in Guatemala, Honduras, Mexico and Nicaragua, with the aim of boosting their resilience and credit-readiness.
+The programme targeted small cooperatives in the coffee, honey and cocoa sectors and benefitted 3,310 farmers and their families.

 (Photo Credit: © Sean Hawkey)